avanzosc/odoo-addons/stock_picking_operation_tree_view_limit/README.rst

 Stock picking operation tree view_limit
 =======================================

-* This module sets a display limit of 200 lines of operations, in the form of pickings.
+This module sets a display limit of 200 lines of operations and detailed operations, in the form of pickings.

 Bug Tracker